beemarie/cos-fns-sql-query/README.md

 # Leverage Cloud Object Storage Triggers with SQL Query to Analyze your Data

 ## Summary
-In this application, you upload an image to a web application that is stored in IBM Cloud Object Storage, which triggers your serverless function to run and do some image analysis to determine what is in the image.
+In this application, you will first upload an image to a web application.
+The app will store the image in IBM Cloud Object Storage, which will then trigger your serverless function to run.
+The serverless function will do some image analysis to determine what is in the image.
 These results will be stored into a different Cloud Object Storage bucket, which will trigger your SQL Query functions to be run.
 The query will aggregate the various classes or tags found in all of the images.

 ## Architecture